 ArrowFileReader reader = new ArrowFileReader(seekableByteChannel, rootAllocator);

-Arrow’s IPC writer is chatty.
-A single writeBatch() call doesn’t produce one contiguous write to disk.
-It emits a metadata block, then the record batch body.
-That body is itself a sequence of buffers.
-One per column.
-Plus validity bitmaps.
-Plus offset buffers for variable width types.
-Then alignment padding.
+I didn’t realize how chatty Arrow’s IPC writer actually is until I looked at what a single writeBatch() call does under the hood.
+It doesn’t produce one contiguous write to disk.
+It emits a metadata block, then the record batch body which is itself a sequence of buffers: one per column, plus validity bitmaps, plus offset buffers for variable width types, then alignment padding.
 At the end of the file there’s a footer with the schema and block index.
 Each of these is a separate write call to the underlying channel.

 Through a raw FileOutputStream, every one of those writes becomes a system call.
 The OS gets hit with dozens of small writes per batch, some of them a handful of bytes for alignment padding.
-That’s a lot of kernel transitions for data that’s going to the same file anyway.
+That is a lot of kernel transitions for data that’s going to the same file anyway.

 A BufferedOutputStream sits between Arrow’s writer and the OS and absorbs those small writes into a userspace buffer.
 Nothing goes to the kernel until the buffer fills up or you explicitly flush.
 Instead of thirty syscalls per batch you get one or two.
-The writes coalesce in memory and hit disk as large sequential writes.
-That is what the I/O subsystem actually wants.
+The writes coalesce in memory and hit disk as large sequential writes, which is what the I/O subsystem actually wants.

 int bufferSize = 8 * 1024 * 1024;